-The 2000 GUP allows for the construction of 3,018 net new housing units on campus, with allocations for faculty and staff, graduate and undergraduate students, and postdoctoral and medical students approximately as shown in Table 3.
+The 2000 GUP allows for the construction of 3,018 net new housing units on campus, with allocations for faculty and staff, graduate and undergraduate students, and postdoctoral and medical students as shown in Table 3.
 The GUP identified allowable locations of housing for students, staff and faculty (Map 3, Appendix A).
 As with academic/academic support building space, the housing units will be distributed among the 10 development districts (see Table 3).

 Housing may also be developed on sites other than those shown on Map 3, and the estimated distribution of the type and location of housing among development districts may deviate from the locations described in the 2000 GUP pursuant to 2000 GUP Conditions F.2, F.3, and F.4.
-As explained under 2000 GUP Condition A (A.1.c, A.1.d, and A.3.b), the square footage of housing units constructed is tracked but does not count toward the 2000 GUP building area cap (see Table C-2, Appendix C).
+As explained under 2000 GUP

+Condition A (A.1.c, A.1.d, and A.3.b), the square footage of housing units constructed is tracked but does not count toward the 2000 GUP building area cap (see Table C-2, Appendix C).

-During the AR 6 reporting period, four housing projects were proposed and received ASA and three of these were completed for a loss of eight housing units.
-One housing site was converted to academic use.
-One building used as academic space was converted to a single-family home.
-The Casa Zapata RF Unit replacement removed eight student units.
-As illustrated in Figure 5, the cumulative total of approved units under the 2000 GUP allocation is 425 units.
+During the AR 7 reporting period, no housing projects were proposed.
+As illustrated in Figure 4, the cumulative total of approved units under the 2000 GUP allocation is 425 units.

-TABLE 3 ANNUAL REPORT 6 DISTRIBUTION OF RESIDENTIAL DEVELOPMENT Development District Allowable 2000 GUP Net Additional Units ASA Approved Units Past Cumulative Final Framing Inspection Approved Units Cumulative West Campus 372 Cints Cullululu C MAD Culture Stable Site Faculty/Staff 0 0 0 0 Lathrop 0 0 0 0 0 Foothills 0 0 0 0 0 Lagunita Driving Range Searsville Block 195 Faculty/Staff 367 Graduate 125 0 0 0 0 Mayfield/Row Undergrad/Grad 352 Graduate 351 0 1 1 Campus Center Quarry 552 Graduate 331 0 -1 -1 Quarry Quarry/Arboretum Quarry/El Camino 200 Postdoc 150 Postdoc 0 0 0 0 Arboretum 0 0 0 0 0 DAPER & Administrative 0 0 0 0 0 East Campus Manzanita Escondido Village Stanford Avenue Outside Designated 100 Undergrad/ Graduate 1,043 Graduate 75 Faculty/Staff 241 433 -7 426 Housing Sites 0 0 0 East Campus Subtotal 241 433 -7 426 San Juan Lower Frenchman's 18 Faculty/Staff 0 Gerona 12 Faculty/Staff -1 0 0 Mayfield Outside Designated Housing Sites 9 Faculty/Staff 0 0 San Juan Subtotal -1 0 0 0 Total 3,018 Allowed 591 433 -8 425
+TABLE 3 ANNUAL REPORT 7 DISTRIBUTION OF RESIDENTIAL DEVELOPMENT

+Allowable 2000 GUP Net Additional ASA Approved Units but Not Yet Past Final Framing Inspection Approved

+Development District 1 Units Framed Cumulative 3 Units Cumulative

+West Campus 372

+Stable Site Faculty/Staff 0 0 0 0

+Lathrop 0 0 0 0 0

+Foothills 0 0 0 0 0

+195

+Lagunita Faculty/Staff

+Driving Range 367 Graduate 0 0 0 0

+Searsville Block 125

+Mayfield/Row Undergrad/Grad

+Campus Center 352 Graduate 352 (-1) 0 (-1)

+Quarry

+Quarry/Arboretum 200 Postdoc 0 0 0 0

+Quarry/El Camino 150 Postdoc

+Arboretum 0 0 0 0 0

+DAPER &

+Administrative 0 0 0 0 0

+East Campus Manzanita Escondido Village 100 Undergrad/ Graduate 1,043 Graduate 75 Faculty/Staff 248 426 0 426

+Stanford Avenue Outside Designated Housing Sites J 0 0 0

+East Campus

+Subtotal 248 426 0 426

+San Juan 0

+Lower Frenchman's 18 Faculty/Staff

+Gerona 12 Faculty/Staff 0 0 0

+Mayfield 9 Faculty/Staff

+Outside Designated Housing Sites 0 0

+San Juan Subtotal 0 0 0 0

+Total 3,018 Allowed 2 600 425 0 425

 - 1. Housing may be developed on other sites and development may vary from the estimated distribution with regard to either the type (student, postdoctoral, or faculty/staff) or amount of housing on the site (2000 GUP Conditions F.2, F.3, and F.4).
-In AR 6 allowable housing within Campus Center Development District increased by 352 and in the East Campus decreased by the same amount (1,395 to 1,043 at Escondido Village with the Munger Residential Project approval). - 2.
+Redistribution occurred in AR 6. - 2.
 Additional housing may be approved by the Planning Commission (2000 GUP Condition F.7). - 3.
 Cumulative totals include results from previous annual reports.
 See Appendix C and/or previous annual reports for more detailed background on these cumulative totals.